* Heaviest fighting in Damascus for months

 northwest of Aleppo.

-of explosives but would withdraw to avoid retaliatory air
+explosives and would withdraw to avoid retaliatory air strikes.

 "Assad's forces use the base to shell many villages and

 towns in the countryside.
-It is now neutralised," one said.
+It is now neutralised," the source

 MISSILES ON THE BORDER